Eruonen/wp-github-activity/README.md

 - `cache` The number of seconds the api data should be cached (0 for no cache).
 Default value: `300` (5 minutes)

 ### Widget
-Simply navigate to `/wp-admin/widgets.php` to use the widget!
+Simply navigate to `http://yoursite.com/wp-admin/widgets.php` to set up the widget!

 ### Template tag
 ```php